-Procedure for Appeals: Both the complainant and the respondent may appeal from (1) the Title IX Coordinator's dismissal of a formal complaint or any allegations therein or (2) the Hearing Officer's determination.
-The appeal should be submitted in writing to the Title IX Coordinator within 5 days of receipt of the decision.
+Procedure for Appeals: Both the complainant and the respondent may appeal from (1) the Title IX Coordinator's dismissal of a formal complaint or any allegations therein or (2) the Hearing Officer or Hearing Panel's determination.
+The appeal should be submitted in writing to the Title IX Coordinator within 25 days of receipt of the Hearing Officer or Hearing Panel's decision.
 The Title IX Coordinator will forward the appeal to the Chancellor.
-The appeal will be decided based on the written record and without deference to the decision of the Hearing Officer.
-Regardless of whether the respondent is a student or employee, the appeal will be decided by the Chancellor or his/her designee.
-The Chancellor or designee shall make any decisions concerning appellate jurisdiction under the permissible grounds for appeal described below.
+The appeal will be decided based on the written record and without deference to the decision of the Hearing Officer or Hearing Panel.